9 Public Speaking Tips, from Spoken Word Poet Pages Matam

 Consider pacing, sound, and intonation to better tell your story.

 Once Pages has his spoken word poem written, he then identifies places within his story that he can add an extra emotional component through performance.
 “If I’m doing a heartfelt poem about my grandmother’s hands, I shouldn’t be yelling,” he says.
 “My voice should be as heartfelt as my grandmother, because that’s the spirit I want to evoke.”
 He anticipates the emotional reaction he would like to inspire in the audience, and prepares the performance accordingly by slowing down in places, giving certain words extra space for emphasis, and altering his tone or volume.
 Consider highlighting important words in your material and practicing delivering them in different ways.
 How can your voice emphasize the meaning behind the words?
 Which parts do you want people to remember?
 What’s the most important phrase or word?
 Take time to think about these questions and practice different delivery methods—it’ll make all the difference when it comes time to perform it.
-Spark Video Pro-Tip: You can emphasize important words or phrases in Spark Video by setting them apart with their own slide.
+Adobe Express Pro-Tip: You can emphasize important words or phrases in Adobe Express by setting them apart with their own slide.
 Consider taking important words in your material and matching them to imagery or icons to help your audience remember your most crucial take-aways.

 Project from your diaphragm.